-We explored the Elisabeth Sanatorium in Stahnsdorf on a cold Sunday morning back in January 2015.
-There was still some snow on the ground and everything was gray around this abandoned building between Berlin and Potsdam.
+We explored the Elisabeth Sanatorium in Stahnsdorf on a cold Sunday morning in January 2015.
+There was still some snow on the ground, and everything was gray around this abandoned building between Berlin and Potsdam.

-Curtains flutter every time a strong wind comes by and you can listen to dogs barking like they are inside the room.
-The blame for this is the dog training facility in front of this old clinic.
+Curtains flutter every time a strong wind comes by, and you can hear dogs barking inside the room.
+The dog training facility in front of this old clinic is blamed for this.

-The history of the Elisabeth Sanatorium in Stahnsdorf states back in 1912 when it was built by Walter Freimuth who decided to name the facility after his wife.
-This sanatorium was one of the many around Berlin that treated patients with tuberculosis, a disease that was pretty nasty back them.
+The history of the Elisabeth Sanatorium in Stahnsdorf states back to 1912 when it was built by Walter Freimuth, who named the facility after his wife.
+This sanatorium was one of the many around Berlin that treated patients with tuberculosis, a pretty nasty disease back them.

-A dozen doctors and more than 20 nurses used to work in this place after 1967 when it became a skin clinic.
-More than 90 beds were available in the main building and you can almost picture their places when you go from room to room right now.
+A dozen doctors and more than 20 nurses used to work in this place after 1967, when it became a skin clinic.
+More than 90 beds were available in the main building, and you can almost picture their homes from room to room.

-The Elisabeth Sanatorium survived the Nazis and the Second World War but it didn’t survive the Fall of the Berlin Wall.
-At least, this is what we believed it happened to this place that was abandoned back in 1994 when the skin clinic moved to Klinikum Ernst von Bergmann in Potsdam.
+The Elisabeth Sanatorium survived the Nazis and the Second World War but didn’t survive the Fall of the Berlin Wall.
+At least, this is what we believe happened to this place that was abandoned in 1994 when the skin clinic moved to Klinikum Ernst von Bergmann in Potsdam.

 In 2005, the building received protected status, Denkmalschutz in German, but we all know that this doesn’t mean much.
-As we researched this place, we read about construction plans but nothing that seemed to be happening soon.
+We read about construction plans as we researched this place, but nothing seemed to happen soon.

 And the piano that used to be there is no more.
-But you can see how it used to look like here.
+But you can see what it used to look like here.